4ocean Sea Life Encounters: Rescues and Releases

 4ocean was founded on the belief that business can be a force for good and that the single actions of individual people, collectively, have the power to change the world.
-Because of you, our crews were on the water last week in Bali, which put them in a position to save this dolphin’s life.
+Because of you, our crews are on the water and cleaning the ocean seven days a week.
+And sometimes, that puts them in a unique position to help marine life impacted by plastic pollution.

-4ocean rescued this entangled bottlenose dolphin in Bali
+4ocean Bali crews rescue an entangled bottlenose dolphin

-A few months ago, our friends at Gumbo Limbo Nature Center rescued several baby sea turtles that had ingested microplastic and weren’t doing so well.
-After careful nursing and rehabilitation at the center, the babies were ready to return to the ocean!
-Gumbo Limbo asked if 4ocean could lend a hand, so we sent a boat and a camera crew to capture the footage you’ll see in the video below.
+When our friends at Gumbo Limbo Nature Center rescued several baby sea turtles that had ingested microplastic, they weren’t doing so well.
+But after careful nursing and rehabilitation at the center, the hatchlings were ready to return home!
+Gumbo Limbo asked if 4ocean could lend a hand, so we sent a boat and a camera crew to capture the footage you see here.

-On January 20, one of our Bali river crews found an entangled seabird during a normal cleanup of the Ijo Gading River.
-The Egret had about two pounds of fishing line wrapped around its leg and one of its wings.
-Our crew cut the line and checked the bird for injuries (which amounted to some torn feathers) before releasing it back into the mangrove forest where these birds are normally found.
+In January 2021, one of our Bali river crews found an entangled seabird during a normal cleanup of the Ijo Gading River.
+The bird had about two pounds of fishing line wrapped around its leg and one of its wings.
+Our crew cut the line and checked for injuries (which amounted to some torn feathers) before releasing it back into the mangrove forest where it lives.

-4ocean Bali crews encountered this whale shark in an area heavily polluted by plastic
+4ocean Bali crews encounter a whale shark in heavily polluted waters

 With a global population that was reduced by half in just 75 years, whale sharks have become an endangered species.
 Plastic pollution and overfishing are some of the biggest threats they face.
 Our crews in Bali recently encountered one of these gentle giants swimming through seas heavily polluted by plastic, a reminder of our mission and the urgent need for action.